PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 16:29:42
+Last updated: 2024-04-05 16:30:15
-Random Quote: What we know is a drop.
-What we don’t know is an ocean -
+Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
+There is no safe way to grasp it.  -  Dalla